 Just like any translation project, the process of translating a movie is complex and tedious.
-The client may want to use subtitles or they want the movie dubbed into several languages.
+The client may want to use subtitles, or they might wish to have the film dubbed into several languages.

-The main considerations when translating a movie are the political, economic, ideological and cultural preferences of the target countries.
+The primary considerations when translating a movie are the political, economic, ideological, and cultural preferences of the target countries.

 Each movie translation option undergoes several steps to complete.
 When adding subtitles, here are the things the movie translation team does:

 - Gather the requirements.
-This is done by defining the nature and scope of the project, the languages the client requested and how you are going to present the subtitles.
+This is done by defining the nature and scope of the project, the languages the client requested, and how you will present the subtitles.
 The type of exchange is determined (formal or informal).
 The grammatical structure is also checked.

 - Create the assets for the translation.
-You need a transcript of the source video and create a source subtitle-timing framework.
+You need a transcript of the source video to create a source subtitle-timing framework.

 - The translator translates the dialogue.
 The transcript should be reconstructed into the target language.
 The translator has to ensure that the dialogue flows smoothly while ensuring that it is grammatically correct.

-- Quality assurance testing follows.
+- Quality assurance testing.
 Native speakers will check the translation to ensure that the subtitles are easy to read and understand.
-They also check the adherence to the translation to the source material.
+They also contain the adherence to the translation to the source material.

 This process of movie translation is much easier to accomplish.
-The most difficult part is hiring the voice actors for the job.
+The most challenging part is hiring the voice actors for the job.
 The team that will handle the dubbing will view the film in its entirety.
-The project manager will do a review of the source materials and choose the translators the best fit the job.
+The project manager will review the source materials and choose the translators the best fit the job.

-- As soon as the transcript of the audio is finished, it is adapted or localized and timed for the recording phase.
-A dubbing stem script is prepared and used as a guide for the frame-by-frame analysis, taking note of the pauses, general tenor and tonal inflections.
+- As soon as the audio transcript is finished, it is adapted or localized and timed for the recording phase.
+A dubbing stem script is prepared and used to guide the frame-by-frame analysis.
+It takes note of the pauses, general tenor, and tonal inflections.

-- The transcript is sent to the translators who will have to match the dubbing script to the length of each dialogue line in the source video.
+- The transcript is sent to the translators.
+They then match the dubbing script to the length of each dialogue line in the source video.

-- Localization experts use tools to count the original script’s syllables in order to properly adapt the translation to the exact tempo and timing of the original file.
+- Localization experts use tools to count the original script’s syllables to appropriately adapt the translation to the exact tempo and timing of the original file.

 - Voice actors are cast while the script translation is ongoing.

-- Quality control editors will check the translated dialogue to ensure the accuracy and proper timing of the video and the lip-syncing.
-Some technical adjustments may be made at this stage, such as speeding up or slowing down the video to improve the lip synchronization.
+- Quality control editors check the translated dialogue ensuring accuracy and proper timing of the video and lip-syncing.
+There might be some technical adjustments at this stage.
+These include speeding up or slowing down the video to improve the lip synchronization.

-- Sound engineers will prepare the translated audio track so it can be mixed with source video.
+- Sound engineers prepare the translated audio track for mixing with source video.